 Prologue

-Why, Vasher thought, does it always have to begin with me getting thrown into prison?
+Why, Vasher thought, do so many things begin with me getting thrown into prison?

 The guardsmen laughed to one another outside, slamming the cell door shut with a clang.
-Vasher stood slowly, dusting himself off, rolling his shoulder and wincing slightly at the pain.

-“They say you’re pretty tough,” said one of the guards.

-Vasher looked to the side.
-While the bottom half of the cell door was made of solid wood, the top half was barred, and he could easily see the three men outside as they opened his pack and began rifling through his possessions.
+Vasher stood up and dusted himself off, rolling his shoulder and wincing slightly at the pain.
+He glanced about.
+While the bottom half of his cell door was made of solid wood, the top half was barred, and he could easily see the three men as they opened his pack and began rifling through his possessions.

-One of the guardsmen stood facing the cell.
+One of the guardsmen noticed him.
 He was an oversized beast of a man with a shaved head and a dirtied uniform that just barely showed the bright yellow and blue colorings of the T’Telir city guard.

 Bright colors, Vasher thought.
 I’ll have to get used to those again.
 In any other nation, the vibrant blues and yellows would have been ridiculous on soldiers.
-This, however, was Hallendren: land of Returned Gods, lifeless servants, BioChromatic research, and--of course--color.
+This, however, was Hallandren: land of Returned Gods, Lifeless servants, BioChromatic research, and--of course--color.

-Compared to the Hallendren norm, these guard uniforms were actually rather drab.
+The large guard sauntered forward, walking toward the cell, leaving his friends to their fun with Vasher’s pack.
+“They say you’re pretty tough,” the man said, sizing up Vasher.

+Vasher did not respond.

-“They said you beat down some twenty men in the brawl,” the guard continued, still standing in front of Vasher’s cell.
-The man rubbed his chin.
-“You don’t look that tough to me.
-Either way, you should have known better than to strike a priest.
+“The bartender says you beat down some twenty men in the brawl.”
+The guard rubbed his chin.
+“You don’t look that tough to me.”

+Vasher turned away.

+The guard snorted.
+“Either way, you should have known better than to strike a priest.
 The others, they’ll spend a night locked up.
 You, though--you’ll hang.
-Colorless bastard.”
+Colorless fool.”

 Vasher turned away from the guardsman, looking over his cell.
 It was functional, if modestly unoriginal.
-Only a thin slit in the top to let in light, stone walls that dripped with water and lichen, a pile of dirty straw in the corner.
-He was, fortunately, the only one in it.
-The fewer people he had to deal with, the better.
+Only a thin slit in the top let in light, the stone walls dripped with water and lichen, and a pile of dirty straw decomposed in the corner.
+Vasher was the only one in it.

-“You ignoring me?” the guard asked, stepping closer to Vasher’s cell.
-As he did so, the colors of his uniform brightened just slightly, like he’d stepped into a brighter light.
-None of the men had noticed the effect before, when they’d picked Vasher up from the bar floor.
-This time, however, the guard paused, frowning.
+“You ignoring me?” the guard asked, stepping closer to the bars.
+As he did so, the colors of his uniform brightened just slightly, like he’d stepped into a stronger light.
+The change was slight.
+Vasher didn’t have much BioChromatic Breath remaining.

-He had just been confronted by an impossibility.
+The guard didn’t notice the change in color--just like he hadn’t noticed back in the bar, when he and his buddies had picked Vasher up off the floor and thrown him in their cart.
+He’d likely soon wish that he’d been more observant.

 “Here, now,” one of the men said from behind.
 “What’s this?”
-The two were still looking through Vasher’s possessions--doing so right outside his cell, rather than in their guard post, as if to purposely provoke him.
+The two were still searching through Vasher’s possessions--doing so right outside his cell, as if to purposely provoke him.
 Vasher had always found it odd that the men who patrolled dungeons tended to be as bad, or worse, than the men they guarded.
-Perhaps that was the purpose.
-Society didn’t care if such men were outside the cells or in them--just as long as both groups were kept away from more honest men.
+Perhaps that was intentional.
+Society didn’t seem to care if such men were outside the cells or in them--just as long as both groups were kept away from more honest men.

 Assuming that such a thing existed.

-The two guards by the pack pulled something free, an object which finally explained why Vasher’s pack had to be so large.
-They unwrapped a protective cloth, revealing a large, thin-bladed black hilted sword in a silver sheath.
+A guard pulled a long object--wrapped in white linen--free from Vasher’s pack.
+The man frowned at the object, then unwrapped it, revealing a large, thin-bladed sword in a silver sheath.
+The hilt was pure black.

-The lead guard turned from Vasher’s cell, whistling quietly.
-“Who’d you steal that from?”
+The guard whistled quietly.
+“Who do you suppose he stole this from?”

-Vasher didn’t answer.
+Vasher remained quiet.